 Heading into 2020, the 22nd edition of Cork Week, Volvo Cars Ireland came on board again as the Title sponsor and the event was on course to reach 300 boats as a mark of the club’s Tricentennial celebrations.
 Members and visitors alike were hugely looking forward to coming to Cork to celebrate in style and event was shaping up as one to rival the peak years of the late 90’s early 00’s.
 Unfortunately, the event was cancelled as a result of COVID-19 pandemic and it wasn’t possible to reschedule.

-The 23rd edition of Cork Week will mark an elongated celebration of the club’s Tricentenery and is a great opportunity for visiting boats to come and join in the celebrations of the oldest yacht club in the World.
+The 22nd edition of Cork Week will mark an elongated celebration of the club’s Tricentenery and is a great opportunity for visiting boats to come and join in the celebrations of the oldest yacht club in the World.
+Volvo Cars Ireland are yet again on board as the Title sponsor.
 We are again aiming for 300 boats in 2022.
 The secret of Cork Week’s success cannot be attributed to any one rule or aspect of it’s organisation.
 It’s success is found in the eclectic mix of classes, competitors, good courses, good company, our team of dedicated volunteers and the good humour of our thousands of visitors.